 Dr. Brian McCuskey Delivers the 42nd Annual Last Lecture

-By Cassidy Gummersall, Honors Writing Tutor
+By Cassidy Gummersall, Honors Student and Writing Tutor

 “Here’s a tip to write a last lecture: take the advice of the King of Hearts.
 Begin at the beginning, go on till you come to the end, and then stop,” said Dr. Brian McCuskey as he began the University Honors Program’s 42nd annual Last Lecture this year.